 Benefits are also available in the event of death, disability or early retirement.
 Under early retirement provisions, if separation from service occurs on or after the early retirement date and prior to the normal retirement date, the Company will pay the named executive officer a reduced benefit.
 The annual benefit set forth for normal retirement will be reduced by one-half percent (0.5%) for each month or partial month between separation from service and the normal retirement date.
 The benefit will be paid monthly over a period of 15 years.
 Benefits will commence on the last day of the month following the named executive officer's separation from service.
 The early retirement date means the date the named executive officer attains at least age 55, has at least 15 years of employment at the Company, and has participated in this plan for a minimum of five years.
-As of December 31, 2015, Mr. Fulmer is the only named executive officer eligible to receive this benefit.
-The normal retirement date means the date the named executive officer attains age 65.
+As of December 31, 2016, Mr. Fulmer is the only named executive officer attains age 65.

 If separation from service occurs prior to the early retirement date or prior to the normal retirement date, the Company will pay the named executive officer his or her executive benefit accrual balance as of his or her separation from service.
 The benefit will be paid in a single lump-sum within 60 days of separation from service.
-As of December 31, 2015, Miss Wood is the only named executive officer eligible to receive this benefit.
+As of December 31, 2016, Miss Wood is the only named executive officer eligible to receive this benefit.